mohitarora1701/Keypad_DIY/README.md

 # Keypad_DIY
-Create your own keypad which use only one analog pin
+Create your own keypad which using one analog pin